elunna/nerfhack-changelog/README.md

 ### Special thanks to:
 - My wife - for being endlessly patient with this time-consuming endeavor!
-- K2, for making the epic EvilHack, all his help during development, and pushing HackEM up to hardfought.
+- K2, for hosting NerfHack on hardfought.org
 - anyone who has contributed, played, playtested, reported bugs, filed issues, or helped out NerfHack in any way.